VictorCambraia/ROS_HMP_Collision_Avoidance/README.md

 3 - I NEED to take in account that the robot base is not in the (0,0,0) postion (DONE, I think)

 4 - I NEED to take in account the variance of the points!!!
+(I NEED TO TEST)

+5 - I NEED to change the Model VAE (the sample z).
+Right now it only considers z = z_mu, which is wrong.

+6 - I NEED TO TEST everything: the variance, the 3 jacobians and the stop of the robot.

 TODOs that are not a must (but would be good if I could implement them)